TLA-Dhakshesh/Tech-gig/README.md

 Venkadesh S - venkadesh@student.tce.edu

 Project Model details :
-1. This code uses implicitly OneDNN and OneMKL oneAPI Intel Librariesa and also uses TensorFlow and Keras to create a sentiment analysis model.
+1. This code uses implicitly OneDNN and OneMKL oneAPI Intel Libraries and also uses TensorFlow and Keras to create a sentiment analysis model.
 2. It first loads a dataset of reviews from a CSV file, and splits it into training and test sets.
 3. The text data is then tokenized and padded to a fixed length.
 4. A neural network model is defined using the Keras Sequential API, with an embedding layer, a global average pooling layer, two dense layers with ReLU activation and a   dropout layer, and a final sigmoid activation layer.